 - A valid passport – must be valid for at least 6-months from the date you enter Vietnam and have at least 2 blank pages for stamping

 - The entry/exit form which is provided by the airline

 - The Visa stamping fee, which has to be paid in cash ($25 USD for the single entry, $50 USD for multiple entries).

 How long will it take to process my Visa on Arrival?

-Standard processing – this takes 3 business days
+Standard processing will take 3 business days.

-How much does the Vietnam Visa on Arrival approval cost?
+How much does the approval cost?

 The cost of getting a Visa on arrival approval depends on the number of entries and length of stay you require.